fxboxed/eugo/content/denmark/cities/odense/_index.md

 > Pro Tip: Plan to spend an entire day here.
 Between the castle, gardens, museums, and family activities, there's plenty to keep everyone entertained.

-For those interested in exploring Danish history and natural beauty, [Egeskov Castle offers a variety of attractions](https://www.tripadvisor.com/Attraction_Review-g189524-d243788-Reviews-Egeskov_Castle-Odense_Funen_and_Islands.html) that make it a standout destination near Odense.
+For those interested in exploring Danish history and natural beauty, Egeskov Castle offers a variety of attraction that make it a standout destination near Odense.

 ## 4\.
 Saint Canute’s Cathedral